hg-mirrors/pypy_extradoc/blog/draft/remove-gil.rst

 in the Python community.
 There has been various attempts at removing it: some were successful, like e.g. in Jython or IronPython with the help of the platform, and some yet to bear fruit, like `gilectomy`_.
 Since our `February sprint`_ in Leysin, we've been on-and-off tackling directly the topic of GIL removal in the PyPy project.
+We believe that the work done in IronPython or Jython can be reproduced with only a bit more effort.
+Compared to that, removing the GIL in CPython is a much harder topic, since it requires tackling the problem of multi-threaded reference counting.
+See the section below for further discussions.

 .. _`February sprint`: https://morepypy.blogspot.it/2017/03/leysin-winter-sprint-summary.html